Barau Urges Accountability, Public Trust in State Police Framework

 Barau gave the directive in Abuja while receiving members of the police steering committee set up to develop a framework for state policing.

-The committee, inaugurated on March 4, 2026, by the Inspector-General of Police (IGP), Olatunji Disu, is tasked with recommending modalities for decentralising policing in the country.
+The committee, inaugurated on March 4, 2026, by the Inspector-General of Police, Olatunji Disu, is tasked with recommending modalities for decentralising policing in the country.

 Led by its Chairman, Olu Ogunsakin, the delegation briefed the Deputy Senate President on its mandate and sought legislative input to strengthen its eventual report.